landlab/landlab/docs/source/user_guide/landlab_zero_to_one.rst

 official stable release—introduces some powerful new capabilities.
 It also brings some standardization, which means changes to certain function names and ways of doing things.
-In order to minimize the impact of these changes on your work, we’ve provided here a simple guide to some of the major changes.
+In order to minimize the impact of these changes on your work, we've provided here a simple guide to some of the major changes.

 ##Quick summary: how to make your Landlab programs work with version